how to use TrendLizard

 1 Pick the subscription option that suits you best and sign up for a free trial.

-– If you are a near-term trader that follows the market most days, you want to choose our Trader Service
+– If you are a near-term trader that follows the market most days and want overall market direction and ETF trade recommendations, choose Trader Service

-– If you watch the market once a week and prefer to trade on the mid-term time frame, you want to choose our Investor Service
+– If you only want to watch the market once a week and prefer to make trades on a mid-term time frame, choose our Investor Service

 2 Use the username and password that you established and log in by clicking on the green “log in” button in the top right corner.

 3 You are now in your member’s section.
-Near the top of the page you can access our daily updates (if you subscribed to our trader or professional service) and our weekly newsletter (all levels of service).
+Near the top of the page you can access our daily updates (if you subscribed to any of our trader or professional services) and our weekly newsletter (all levels of service) via the big red buttons.

-– The daily update provides highlights of the day’s most interesting developments, the near-term trades we recommend, and an updated chart of every one of the 38 ETFs we follow, complete with current Elliott Wave analysis.
+– The daily update provides highlights of the day’s most interesting overall market developments, the near-term trades we recommend, and an updated chart of every one of the instruments we follow, complete with current Elliott Wave analysis.
 Here’s an example of our daily update.

 4 You can also scroll down the page in the member’s section to get direct access to our current and pending trades.
 This is what our current and pending trades section look like: